vegaprotocol/documentation/docs/concepts/trading-framework/fees-rewards.md

 * Reward Pool 2 share: 100 / (200 + 100 + 700) = 0.1 x 10,000 = 1,000 VEGA
 * Reward Pool 3 share: 700 / (200 + 100 + 700) = 0.7 x 10,000 = 7,000 VEGA

-Each reward pool is then distributed to individual parties as per the logic described in the [Reward pools](#reward-pools) section.
+Each reward pool is then distributed to individual parties as described in the [Reward pools](#reward-pools) section.